LGT Group: History

 In 1986, BIL went public and in 1989, acquired GT Management PLC in London.
 In 1990, BIL GT Group AG was founded and H.S.H.
 Prince Philipp became Chairman of the Board of Directors.
 Six years later, BIL GT Group was renamed Liechtenstein Global Trust and BIL became LGT Bank in Liechtenstein AG.
 In 1998, the GT Asset Management division was sold and the bank went private.
 It was then that LGT decided to focus on private banking and asset management and to further expand its international operations.

 In 2003, LGT acquired Schweizerische Treuhandgesellschaft STG from Swiss Life, opened LGT Bank Deutschland & Co.
 OHG and was granted a banking license in Singapore.
 Over the next four years, it launched LGT Bank Switzerland and opened LGT Bank Österreich.
 In 2006, H.S.H.
-Prince Max von und zu Liechtenstein became CEO.
+Prince Maximilian of Liechtenstein became CEO.

 LGT Venture Philanthropy, an independent charitable foundation, was founded in 2007, on the initiative of LGT CEO H.S.H.
 Prince Max von und zu Liechtenstein.
 In 2009, LGT sold its trust and fiduciary division (LGT Treuhand) to First Advisory Group and acquired the Swiss operation of Dresdner Bank.
 In 2011, it sold LGT Bank Deutschland & Co.
 OHG.
 In the years that followed, LGT opened a branch in Salzburg, Austria (2012), as well as LGT Middle East in Dubai (2013).

 Between 2012 and 2017, LGT acquired several new portfolios and operations, including Clariden Leu’s ILS boutique (2012), a private banking portfolio from HSBC in Switzerland (2014), a majority stake in London-based wealth management partnership Vestra Wealth (2016), the private banking operations of ABN AMRO Asia in Asia and the Middle East (2016) and European Capital Fund Management (2017).

 In 2019, LGT opened a branch in Thailand (LGT Securities Thailand) and also entered the Indian market through the acquisition of a majority stake in Validus Wealth (FDI approval pending).
 Later that year, the group acquired Aspada, a leading India-focused investment fund which was previously owned by the Soros Economic Development Fund (SEDF) as a sole shareholder, to expand its impact investing platform LGT Lightstone.

-In December 2020, LGT group announced changes in its executive board.
-By 2021, Prince Maximilian of Liechtenstein assumed the chairmanship of the foundation board.
-Meanwhile, the former CFO of Private Banking took over the private banking branch as CEO.
-At the end of 2021, the current group structure will be dissolved.

-In December 2021, LGT announced its agreement to acquire Crestone Wealth Management, a high net worth wealth management firm with approximately AUD$25 billion in client assets under management.
+In December 2021, LGT acquired the Australia-based firm Crestone Wealth Management (former UBS Wealth Management Australia until 2016, approximately AUD$25 billion in assets under management) for $338 millions.
 The acquisition was completed in 2022.